Fitness Guide

 Halo

 Circles the kettlebell around the head to improve shoulder mobility and upper-back posture.
-Use a very light bell and move slowly.
+Use a very light bell (3โ4 kg) and move slowly.
+This exercise is excellent for counteracting the forward-rounded posture that develops from years of desk work and driving.

 Farmer Carry